Questions and Answers

 You can also talk to the Children’s Reporter.
 Their name and contact details will be on the letter which was sent to you asking you to come to your Hearing.

 The Scottish Government has produced a booklet to help children who have to go to court to be a witness because of a Children’s Hearing.
-To read the booklet, either click on the picture or click on the link.
+To read the booklet click on the link below.